Chronic Disease Control Branch

 Prevention First builds upon the framework established with the CDC initiative to coordinate chronic disease prevention and health promotion efforts.
 The strategies, activities, and performance measures in the Prevention First work plan are objectives in CDPH’s California Wellness Plan.

-In addition, partnerships with local public health agencies, other state agencies, federal agencies, universities, non-government organizations and community-based organizations are maintained, as they are critical to the success of the California Wellness Plan and the P21 2014-2016 strategies and activities.
+In addition, programs have partnerships with local public health agencies, other state agencies, federal agencies, universities, non-government organizations and community-based organizations, as they are critical to the success of the California Wellness Plan and the Advancing Prevention in the 21st Century (P21) 2014-2016 strategies and activities.